mveillon/lisser/README.md

 It is recommended to setup a virtual environment using something like Pyenv.
 Navigate to the `spending-tracking` directory and run the following command: `> python3 -m pip install -r requirements.txt && python3 initialize.py`.

-If you have `make` installed, you can also run `make init` instead of running `python3 initalize.py`.
+If you have `make` installed, you can also run `make init` instead.

 This will install all dependent libraries and create template files for you to populate.
 If you run this command more than once, it will prompt you before overwriting any files in case you've added any data.
 This can be disabled by adding the `-f` or `--force` flag to the python3 command.